Artist: Black Francis

 “the songs are pretty girls with bad breath”

 Honestly, John, did you have this mountain of self-gratification mapped out before you even heard the album?
-Call me crazy, but I reckon an article built on clever abstractions of sounds is more “vaguely insipid” than the actual sounds.
-One reason I’m trying to suffocate your style of chunky brown writing is it’s by far the worst way to explain a musical release.
-At least you can rest assured most of the Quietus is just as bad.
+Call me crazy, but I think an article built on clever abstractions of sounds is more “vaguely insipid” than the actual sounds.
+One reason I’m trying to suffocate your style of chunky brown writing with RipFork is that it’s by far the worst way to explain a musical release.
+At least you can rest assured that most of the Quietus is just as bad.
 I only found your turd through a tip.
 Thanks, Chloe.

 “This melodiously bullet-proof songcraft plain begs to be disfigured into inverted forms, Pixies-style.”